Araya (film)

-Araya is a 1959 Venezuelan documentary film directed by Margot Benacerraf and co-written by Benacerraf and Pierre Seghers.
+Araya is a 1959 Venezuelan feature film directed by Margot Benacerraf and co-written by Benacerraf and Pierre Seghers.

 Plot

 The film depicts the lives of labourers who extract salt from the sea off the Araya Peninsula in Venezuela.
 Their method for extracting salt, virtually unchanged for centuries, depends on gruelling physical labor, but provides a dependable, if meagre, living for the men and their families.
 The film ends with a recently built plant for mechanised salt extraction that could eliminate the community's traditional source of income.

 Filming

 Araya was produced by a two-person crew consisting of Margot Benacerraf and her cameraman Giuseppe Nisoli.
-On arriving at the arid and barren landscape of the Araya peninsula on the north coast of Venezuela Benacerraf remarked it was like "arriving on the moon".
+On arriving at the arid and barren landscape of the Araya peninsula on the north coast of Venezuela, Benacerraf remarked it was like "arriving on the moon".
 Although colour photography was available to Benacerraf and Nisoli, the decision was made to shoot in black and white, as it was deemed a more powerful way of portraying the subjects.

 The soundtrack to Araya includes sounds from the sea, remixed in diverse ways including playing in reverse.
-Benacerraf noted that the Andalusian polos songs, rare in Venezuela, had lasted due to the extreme isolation of the Araya community.
+Benacerraf noted that the Andalusian polo songs, rare in Venezuela, had lasted due to the extreme isolation of the Araya community.